Evolution towards quasi-equilibrium in nematic liquid crystals studied through decoherence of multi-spin multiple-quantum coherences: Discussion and conclusions

-In the literature on solid state NMR, the assumption is frequently made that the spin system can be considered as strictly closed in the early time-scale, and that the spin-lattice relaxation processes are the only channel by which the spin environment can act on the spin system \cite{RhimPV71,multispBoutis12}.
-In this vision, the quasi-equilibrium state is not an actual state, but merely an apparent representation of the dynamics produced by the effect of a phase superposition from the spin variables, when an observable is measured.
-Following this vision, the decay of the spin observables when reversion experiment are performed is attributed either to imperfections in the experimental settings of the pulse sequences, or to the dissipative interaction among all the spins in the sample.
-Ideally, after improving the experimental techniques, the only limit to reversion would be some kind of `internal equilibration' or `pseudothermalization', a unitary process that would be the cause of the observed coherence decay Although this line of thought might in principle give a phenomenologic explanation the observed signal attenuation in reversion experiments in solids, it cannot explain the phenomenon in liquid crystals.
-In the LC mesophases only the few spins which belong to each molecule are effectively interacting through their magnetic degrees of freedom, therefore the interaction among a thermodynamic number of spins cannot be claimed as the mechanism which inhibits longer experimental reversion times.
+In solid-state NMR literature, the spin system is frequently considered as strictly closed in the early timescale, and spin-lattice relaxation is viewed as the only channel by which the environment acts on the spin system \cite{multispBoutis12,Emsley12}.
+In this vision, QE is not an actual state but merely an apparent effect on the expectation values produced by the interference of phase factors.
+Following this vision, the decay of spin observables under reversion experiments is attributed either to imperfections in the pulse sequence settings or dissipative interaction among all the spins in the sample.
+Ideally, after improving the experimental techniques, the only limit to reversion would be `internal equilibration' or `pseudo-thermalization', a unitary process that would cause the observed coherence decay.
+Although this line of thought might, in principle, give a phenomenologic explanation of the observed signal attenuation in reversion experiments in solids, it cannot explain the phenomenon in nematic LC.
+In the LC mesophases only the few spins at each molecule are effectively interacting through their magnetic degrees of freedom.
+This fact rules out the argument of `interaction among a thermodynamic number of spins' as the mechanism inhibiting longer experimental reversion times.